gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 From [dictionary.cambridge.org](https://dictionary.cambridge.org/dictionary/english/idempotent):
 > An idempotent element of a set does not change in value when multiplied by itself.

-In the context of programming, a function is idempotent if, when called twice with the same parameters, the operation only happens once.
+In programming, a function is idempotent if, when called twice with the same parameters, the operation only happens once.
 This is especially interesting when building APIs.
 For instance, if a client makes two requests to send the same tweet, they probably don't want to post the same tweet again.

 Or do they?
 Maybe they do!
 To make sure the client wants to do the same thing twice, you can add an [`idempotency-key`](https://docs.bankly.com.br/docs/idempotency-key) field to the requests.
 If the server gets two identical requests to post the same tweet with the same `idempotency-key`, it'll disregard one of them.
-Now, if the server gets two identical requests to post a tweet, but with two different `idempotency-key`s, then it'll post both tweets.
+Now, if the server receives two identical requests to post a tweet, but with two different `idempotency-key`s, it'll post both tweets.

 ---
 Thank you for reading!